trggr/botsad/README.md

      p4  (rest p3)

 Step 5.
 The most difficult block is Info.
 Some gardens provide very little info about themselves, and they are easy to process.
-Some big gardens have a very elaborate information about themselves, including pictures.
+The others have a very elaborate information, including pictures.
 This is how I process this block:

     (let [p1 (subs art (index-of art "<div id=\"tabs-1\">") (index-of art "<div class=\"meta-heading first\">"))